SherloqueChang/DB-Practice/README.md

     u_type ENUM('patient','doctor','leader','admin')
 ) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE department(
-    name VARCHAR(50) NOT NULL PRIMARY KEY COMMENT 'Name of department', leader_id VARCHAR(50) COMMENT 'Leader id of the department', dept_description VARCHAR(255) COMMENT 'Description of the department' ) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE doctor(
-    id VARCHAR(50) NOT NULL COMMENT 'Primary Key, login id', department VARCHAR(50) COMMENT 'department name of the doctor, can be NULL', graduate_school VARCHAR(255) NOT NULL COMMENT 'graduate_school',
-    job_title VARCHAR(50) NOT NULL COMMENT 'job title', specialties VARCHAR(255) COMMENT 'specialties'
-    #FOREIGN KEY (department) REFERENCES department(name) ON DELETE SET NULL
-)DEFAULT CHARSET UTF8 COMMENT '';

-#ALTER TABLE department ADD CONSTRAINT CS
-#    FOREIGN KEY (leader_id) REFERENCES doctor(id) ON DELETE SET NULL;

-#ALTER TABLE department DROP CONSTRAINT CS;
-#flush privileges ;

-CREATE TABLE medicine(
-    name VARCHAR(50) NOT NULL PRIMARY KEY COMMENT 'medicine name', num VARCHAR(50) NOT NULL COMMENT 'number of medicine' ) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE prescription(
-    doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', patient_id VARCHAR(50) NOT NULL COMMENT 'id of the patient', pres_date DATE NOT NULL COMMENT 'date of the prescription', medicine_name VARCHAR(50) NOT NULL COMMENT 'medicine id', medicine_num int NOT NULL COMMENT 'number of the madicine'
-    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE NO ACTION,
-    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE NO ACTION,
-    #FOREIGN KEY (medicine_name) REFERENCES medicine(name) ON DELETE NO ACTION
-) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE Coronavirus_Survey_Form(
-    patient_id VARCHAR(50) NOT NULL COMMENT 'Who fills the table', fill_time DATETIME NOT NULL COMMENT 'time of the form finished', name VARCHAR(50) NOT NULL COMMENT 'name of the patient', gender ENUM('male','female') NOT NULL COMMENT 'gender of the patient', idcard VARCHAR(50) NOT NULL COMMENT 'ID card number of the patient', phone VARCHAR(50) NOT NULL COMMENT 'phone number of the patient', address VARCHAR(255) NOT NULL COMMENT 'address of the patient', whether_14days_fever ENUM('yes', 'no') NOT NULL COMMENT 'whether the patient has fever in the past 14 days', fever_info VARCHAR(255) COMMENT 'information of the patient about fever, can be NULL', whether_14days_area ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is a history of residence in high-risk areas within 14 days', area_info VARCHAR(255) COMMENT 'information of the patient about high-risk areas, can be NULL', whether_14days_contact ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is a history of close contact with patients with coronavirus in 14 days', contact_info VARCHAR(255) COMMENT 'information of the patient about contact, can be NULL', whether_14days_contact_area ENUM('yes', 'no') NOT NULL COMMENT 'Whether there is close contact with people from medium-to-high-risk areas or overseas within 14 days', contact_area_info VARCHAR(255) COMMENT 'information of the patient about contact with people from medium-to-high-risk areas or overseas, can be NULL'
-    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE NO ACTION
-) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE num_appointed(
-    doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', appointment_date date NOT NULL COMMENT 'date of the record', num int NOT NULL COMMENT 'number of patient already appointed'
-    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE CASCADE
-) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE appointed_info(
-    doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', appointment_date date NOT NULL COMMENT 'date of the record', department VARCHAR(50) NOT NULL COMMENT 'department name', patient_id VARCHAR(50) NOT NULL COMMENT 'id of the patient', appointment_status ENUM('Todo','Done') NOT NULL COMMENT 'status of the appointment'
-    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE CASCADE,
-    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE CASCADE
-) DEFAULT CHARSET UTF8 COMMENT '';

-CREATE TABLE patient_history (
-    patient_id VARCHAR(50) NOT NULL COMMENT 'id of the patient', doctor_id VARCHAR(50) NOT NULL COMMENT 'id of the doctor', treat_date DATE NOT NULL COMMENT 'date of the treatment', treat_issue VARCHAR(200) NOT NULL COMMENT 'comment of the doctor', diagnosed_disease VARCHAR(200) NOT NULL COMMENT 'diagnosised disease', allergens VARCHAR(200) NOT NULL COMMENT 'allergens'
-    #FOREIGN KEY (doctor_id) REFERENCES doctor(id) ON DELETE CASCADE,
-    #FOREIGN KEY (patient_id) REFERENCES patient(id) ON DELETE CASCADE
-) DEFAULT CHARSET UTF8 COMMENT '';

-INSERT INTO medicine(name, num) VALUES
-('盘尼西林', '100'),('胰岛素', '100'),('感冒软胶囊', '100'),('阿莫西林', '100'),('布洛芬', '100'),('头孢拉定', '100');

-INSERT INTO user(id, pwd, name, birthdate, idcard, gender, phone, email, u_type) VALUES ('admin', '123456', '管理员', '1999-01-01', '260257697148274013', 'male', '18811344695', 'admin@pku.com', 'admin');

 INSERT INTO user(id, pwd, name, birthdate, idcard, gender, phone, email, u_type) VALUES ('patient_0','123456','许洁','1970-03-05','260257696184556740','male','15250420736','iELWWtk1bp@163.com','patient'), ('patient_1','123456','居梅','1971-09-01','901470558715503816','male','18518198333','O7XX8gypG@qq.com','patient'),